Attempted battery assault is a “specific intent” offense

 Although the distinction is overly simplistic, we were told, knowing it will serve you well on the bar exam.
 BARBRI thus had us memorize two lists of offenses, one for general intent crimes and the other for specific intent crimes.

 As it turns out, both parts of this advice proved true.
 The bar examiners did test our ability — exhaustively — to distinguish between general and specific intent crimes.
-And the dichotomy is in fact both simplistic and potentially misleading.
+And the distinction is in fact both simplistic and potentially misleading.

 Attempted battery assault in D.C., for example, has often been described as a general intent offense.
 The problem with this approach was demonstrated in Antwan Williams v.
 United States, 887 A.2d 1000 (D.C.
 2005).
 In that case, the defendant was accused of throwing a shoe at a police officer.
 If attempted battery assault was a general intent offense, as it and other forms of assault have been described in previous holdings, the mere throwing of the shoe would have required a guilty verdict whether or not the defendant had any intention of throwing it at the police officer.
 “Under the judge’s stated view,” the Court held, “[the defendant] would be guilty even if he was aiming at the floor, or the wall, or the waste paper basket . . . , and accidentally struck the complainant.”